-- Payroll and benefit costs for store, field leadership and store support employees; - Occupancy costs of store and store support facilities; - Depreciation and amortization related to store and store support assets; - Transportation costs associated with field leadership, commercial sales force and hub deliveries; - Advertising; - Self insurance costs; and - Other administrative costs, such as credit card transaction fees, legal costs, supplies, and travel and lodging
+- Payroll and benefit costs for store and store support employees; - · Occupancy costs of store and store support facilities; - Depreciation and amortization related to retail and store support assets; - Transportation costs associated with commercial and hub deliveries; - · Advertising; - · Self insurance costs; and - · Other administrative costs, such as credit card transaction fees, legal costs, supplies and travel and lodging

-Warranty Costs: The Company or the vendors supplying its products provides the Company's customers limited warranties on certain products that range from 30 days to lifetime.
+Warranty Costs: The Company or the vendors supplying its products provide the Company's customers limited warranties on certain products that range from 30 days to lifetime.
 In most cases, the Company's vendors are primarily responsible for warranty claims.
 Warranty costs relating to merchandise sold under warranty not covered by vendors are estimated and recorded as warranty obligations at the time of sale based on each product's historical return rate.
 These obligations, which are often funded by vendor allowances, are recorded within the Accrued expenses and other caption in the Consolidated Balance Sheets.
-For vendor allowances that are in excess of the related estimated warranty expense for the vendor's products, the excess is recorded in inventory and recognized as a reduction to cost of sales as the related inventory is sold.
+For vendor allowances that are in excess of the related estimated warranty expense for the vendor's products, the excess is recorded as a reduction in inventory cost and recognized as a reduction to cost of sales as the related inventory is sold.